GabrielFontenelee/IoT-G3/README.md

 Terminal 2: `mosquitto_sub -h $IP -p 1883 -t esp32-001/send`
 Terminal 3: `mosquitto_pub -h $IP -t esp32-001/send -m testpa -i terminal`

-Yout should see a message in Terminal 2 and logs in Terminal 1.
+You should see a message in Terminal 2 and logs in Terminal 1.

 5. Upload MQTT to the esp32 and check that it connected to WiFi